Color: Dark Brindle

 Cats: Not Cat Safe

 Konrad has recently been returned to AFG.
-We have discovered that Konrad is not that fond of the smaller humans, so he asks that his next home have human offspring that are a little older.
+We have discovered that Konrad likes children, but is not that fond of them in his space.
 Konrad retired to AFG in 2018 after 105 races and after graduating from The Greyhound Inmate Experience!
 Could this quirky pop tart be the companion you are looking for?